d01000100/repo-monitor/PRE_ASSIGNMENT_ANSWERS.md

 **Are there any clarifying questions you would ask?
 If you're able to make assumptions about these and continue, please record and share your assumptions**

+- Is there a limit on how many suggestions to show?
+I'll assume 6 because of the design.
+The user will need to add a more specific query to get the one they want
 - Is there a limit on the repositories I can show on the graph at one time?
 I assume not, but they will probably become a really messy graph to read if there is not.
 And most likely have a performance liabilty
   - What happens when the list of added repositories does not fit on the screen?
 I'll add a scroll around the commit list
 - From the second screen: Do I only show six result maximun when searching repositories?
 I'm going to assume yes, but there could also be a scroll inside the suggestions